hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 0AAQmsjh-C7kAJZQEzdrzwB7
 ```

-Note: In our examples we will use this salt `0AAQmsjh-C7kAJZQEzdrzwB7` replace it when necessary
+Note: In our examples we will use this salt `0AAQmsjh-C7kAJZQEzdrzwB7`, if you generated your own then replace it when necessary

 ## Provide your unique salt and configure your KERI AID